 Kyle is our lead guide and director of the exclusive Fours Seasons naturalist program.
-He has been guiding float trips, snowmobiles and wildlife safaris in the Greater Yellowstone Ecosystem for 10 years.
-Before moving to Jackson Hole a decade ago, Kyle was an accomplished outdoor educator in both the St Louis and Washington DC areas.
+He has been guiding float trips, snowmobile tours and wildlife safaris in the Greater Yellowstone Ecosystem for 15 years.
+Before moving to Jackson Hole, Kyle built a career as an accomplished outdoor educator in both the St. Louis and Washington DC areas.
 Kyle’s deep understanding of the Greater Yellowstone area comes from years of exploring, studying and teaching about the place he calls home.
-When he is not entertaining and educating his clients, he can probably be found fishing a secret trout filled stream or running Class IV rapids with his beautiful wife Tracey and newborn son Oliver.
+When he is not entertaining and educating his clients, he can probably be found fishing a secret trout filled stream, snowboarding in the Tetons or running Class IV rapids with his beautiful wife Tracey and newborn son Oliver.
 Kyle is currently a Wilderness First Responder through the Wilderness Medicine Institute.

-We are excited to have Jenny on our team this year!
 Jenny earned her undergraduate degree at Cornell University with a major in Natural Resources and a minor in Animal Science.
 Intent on working in the field of wildlife conservation (and looking for a change of scenery!) she left her job at the Cornell Lab of Ornithology and headed west.
 We first met her here in her role as a Bear Management Ranger in Grand Teton National Park.
-Though she only intended to stay in Jackson a few weeks as a volunteer on a mountain lion research project, she continues to live and work in Jackson today.
 Jenny enjoys most outdoor sports including: hiking, backpacking, climbing, rowing, rafting, snowboarding, and biking.
 She believes the best way to inspire and teach conservation is through enthusiastic educational experiences for people of all ages, and she truly enjoys exposing people to what she loves most: wildlife!
 Jenny is also a Wilderness First Responder through the Wilderness Medicine Institute.
 Jenny is currently leading a puma program in Mexico while she works towards an advanced degree.
 Learn more at Panthera.org